tpscash/tpscash.github.io/_posts/2016-04-21-git-basics.md

 ### Staging Modified Files

-Let's say you modified a file alreay tracked which is named FAQ.md
+Let's say you modified a file already tracked which is named FAQ.md

     $ git status
     On branch master